-Tourists might be surprised to see how many African and Middle Eastern migrants are in Europe.
-I certainly was surprised.
-It’s one thing to see boat loads of migrants in news reports.
+And it’s one thing to see boat loads of migrants on the Mediterranean Sea in news reports.
 It’s quite another to walk among these people who are trying to survive.

-We have visited five EU countries this year: United Kingdom, Spain, Portugal, Italy, and Croatia.
+We have visited five EU countries in 2018: United Kingdom, Spain, Portugal, Italy, and Croatia.
 While Morocco is not in the EU, we saw large numbers of migrants in that North African country – mostly in Marrakesh.
 They openly roamed tourist areas to sell goods to raise money to get further north: sunglasses, iPhones, watches, small wood carvings, paper art, etc.

 Before I go on, let me state for the record: no migrant ever tried to rob us, con us, or rip us off.
 Most migrants are extremely polite.
 Most are men, and they have learned at least some English to help their sales.
 I tell you these points because some readers may have prejudices against Africans and Middle Easterners.